alexander7xu/saar_cl/3_cky_parsing/README.md

 - `CkyParser._cky_one_sentence()` in `./parser.py` implements the core logic (the 3 loops for Dynamic Programming).
 - `CkyParser._reduce()` in `./parser.py` implements the recude action of CKY (2 inner loops).
 I separated it from `CkyParser._cky_one_sentence` because the depth of loops is too large to make the code ugly.

 CKY recognizing: `CkyParser.recognize()` in `./parser.py`.
 It use `KeyOnlyChart` in `./chart/key_only.py`, which works actually like a set of keys without values.
-It's worth noting that since the time and space complexity are exactly same, we can actually use CKY counting to replace CKY recognizing.
+It's worth noting that since the time and space complexity are exactly same, we can actually use CKY counter to replace CKY recognizer.

 CKY parsing: `CkyParser.parse()` in `./parser.py`.
 It use `BackpointerChart` in `./chart/backpointer.py`, which record the list of backpointers as the value of `dict`.
 Note that I used `list[nltk.Tree]` instead of `set[nltk.ImmutableTree]` to store the trees in building step.
-The correctness is verified by comparing with the ground truth generated by `nltk` parser.
-Accompanied by an worth noting phenomenon caused by `set-`, I discussed why it is correct and better in the last section of the main notebook.
+The correctness is verified by comparing with the ground truth number of parses in the dataset.
+Accompanied by an worth noting phenomenon caused by `set`, I discussed why it is correct and better in the last section (Viterbi CKY) of the main notebook.